HungryHowies/Wazuh-and-Zitadel-Setup/wazuh sso setup.md

 Results:

 NOTE: I did add a section for LOGOUT as shown below.

-It critial that the setting entityID and the entity_ID: in Wazuh config.yml file match exactly.
+It is critial that the setting entityID and the entity_ID: in Wazuh config.yml file match exactly.

 ```
 <?xml version="1.0"?>